 However, if they are given the green light, it should be available from the third quarter of 2019.
 It will be run by ITV, but the BBC will continue to lend tech support as a founding partner.

 How much will it cost?

-Netflix costs £7.99 per month in the UK for access to HD content, while Amazon Prime Video is the same if you subscribe to the streaming service outside of Amazon Prime yearly membership.
+Netflix, for example, costs £7.99 per month in the UK for access to HD content, while Amazon Prime Video is the same if you subscribe to the streaming service outside of Amazon Prime yearly membership.